Making GWT better

 Submitting Patches

 1. Decide which code you want to submit.
-A submission should be a set of changes that addresses one issue in the GWT issue tracker.
+A submission should be a set of changes that addresses one issue in the repository’s issue tracker.
+For the GWT SDK you can check the list of its open issues.
 Please don’t mix more than one logical change per submittal, because it makes the history hard to follow.
 If you want to make a change that doesn’t have a corresponding issue in the issue tracker, please create one.

 2. Also, coordinate with team members that are listed on the issue in question.
 This ensures that work isn’t being duplicated and communicating your plan early also generally leads to better patches.